mies/wercker-perceptor/views/deployment.md

 **Heroku only**

-A test is done if your API key still is valid and a ssh-key is generated to communicate with Heroku.
+A test is performed to check if your API key still is valid and a ssh-key is generated to communicate with Heroku.

 ## Pre-deploy